-Writing Your Own Custom Prompts
+Building Your Own Custom Workflows

-Open the prompt builder
+Open the workflow builder

 Step 1: Select your context